Pravargav/my-Imp-Notes/TriggersHealth.md

 # -> never keep your custom phone ringtones or movie bgm/songs ringtones and always use system ringtones.
 Using of system ringtones is class/decent as iphone users and using of custom ringtones is low class and nibba/chapri type.
 Using of system ringtones can trigger usage of youtube by listening to various songs.

 # -> Slowly stop using one category of content like taper of medicine like using 2/3 medicine for 3 weeks and 1/3 medicine 3 weeks.In the same way stop watching youtube.
 It's not as easy as Instagram deactivation.

+# -> As I am twenty three year old ,I am a responsible person on this earth.
+So I am stopping fanism for Mahesh Babu i.e. I am not a fan of mahesh babu anymore.